InPlay-Inc/inplay-inc.github.io/content/docs/Solutions/MultiConnNet/Introduction.md

 - **Private SDR Protocol:** Based on a private SDR protocol, the system offers greater flexibility and customization, allowing optimization according to specific requirements to enhance communication efficiency.

 - **Spectrum Utilization:** Operating in the 2.4GHz frequency band, it effectively utilizes existing wireless spectrum resources, making it suitable for various indoor and outdoor environments.

+- **Low Power** Node module can be in low power mode that allows them to run on battery power for several years.
+This makes them particularly suitable for remote or hard-to-reach environments in IoT application.

 ## Glossary of Acronyms and Important Terms ##